seanshen-acuni/NYCU/Bridge Capstone/README.md

 Not intended for commercial use.

 ## Project Status
-Completed – Delivered as part of Civil Engineering coursework.
+Completed – This project was developed as part of an academic research project in structural engineering.
 Currently being reused in the lab’s ongoing bridge simulation research.